defenseunicorns/uds-core/docs/configuration/resource-configuration-and-ha.md

 ### Promtail

 By default Promtail runs as a daemonset, automatically scaling across all nodes to ensure logs are captured from each host.
-Typically Promtail does not need any other modifications, but you can customize its resource configuration similar by overriding the `resources` helm value (using the component and chart name of `promtail`).
+Typically Promtail does not need any other modifications, but you can customize its resource configuration by overriding the `resources` helm value (using the component and chart name of `promtail`).

 ### Loki